Skip to content

 • Delivery specialists experienced with agile methodologies and organizational change management

-Coordination Challenge: Organizations experience three-week delays because business analysts, AI specialists, and change managers cannot agree on success measurement frameworks.
-Solution: establish standards and communication protocols before teams form, not after execution starts.
+Delays of three weeks or more pile up when business analysts, AI specialists, and change managers cannot agree on success measurement frameworks.
+The fix is to establish standards and communication protocols up front, before teams form.

 Approach 5: Is Vendor-Accelerated Implementation Right for Your Organization?